bogdanca/Ana-FAQ/README.md

 - **Second Button**: Appears after the first animation
   - Shows "Cat de mult?"
 (How much?)
-  - When pressed, displays "MULT!" with hearts and confetti for 5 seconds
+  - When pressed, displays "MULT!" (a lot) with hearts and confetti for 5 seconds

 - **Auto Reset**: After 10 seconds total, the app resets to the original screen